ESP32 Audio Docks

 Motivation

-It is compatible with ESP8266, ESP32C3 and ESP32S2 mini modules and aiming entry level tasks, as all of the listed chips are single-core entry-level performance chips.
+It is compatible with ESP8266, ESP32C3, and ESP32S2 mini modules and aiming entry-level tasks, as all of the listed chips are single-core entry-level performance chips.

 ESP Audio Duo adds stereo output, otherwise is is the same DAC and similar performance times two.

-HiFi-ESP32 also has SPIRAM chip onboard.
+HiFi-ESP32 also has a SPIRAM chip onboard.

-This is real beast for grownups and a bit of “how to overdo ESP32 DAC”.
+This is a real beast for grownups and a bit of “how to overdo ESP32 DAC”.
 But hey, why not?

 Features